 \looseness=-1 The problem with CoT inspection is that CoT reasoning is well-known to be unfaithful to a model's ``true'' reasoning \cite{turpin2023language}.
 For example, CoT reasoning can selectively interpret evidence in the prompt in order to reach seemingly predetermined conclusions (post hoc rationalization).
 This shortcoming has not prevented the widespread adoption of CoT inspection as an approach to interpreting model reasoning \cite{barez2025chain}.
 This is likely because CoT reasoning usually provides a highly accessible and plausible explanation of model behavior.
 But as it stands, the faithfulness problem severely limits the trustworthiness of CoT inspection as a methodology.

 In this paper, we present a training method for improving CoT faithfulness called \emph{Counterfactual Simulation Training} (CST).
 The goal of CST is to encourage the CoT to accurately reflect the model's underlying reasoning process, rather than merely offering plausible explanations of the model behavior.
-At a high level, CST does this by rewarding model CoTs for improving the predictability of model outputs on counterfactual inputs, a property known as counterfactual simulatability \citep{doshi-velez_towards_2017}.
-This approach draws on the premise that model generalization is driven by the underlying reasoning process.
-Understanding a model's reasoning process tells you how that model will behave on new, counterfactual inputs \citep{hase_evaluating_2020}.

-\looseness=-1 CST works by rewarding CoTs that allow for a simulator model to predict a model's answer on a counterfactual input.
+CST works by rewarding CoTs that allow for a simulator model to predict a model's answer on a counterfactual input, a property known as counterfactual simulatability \citep{doshi-velez_towards_2017}.
 The intuition for this reward can be seen when applying CST with cue-based counterfactuals.